GEANT/FOD/inst/testing/nemo1/README.txt

 1.) clone all nemo-repos as subdirs here (including ./nemo-docker)

 2.) run ./mynemo-docker-dind --allx
+(will build and start everything;
+finally will run vsmd process in foreground (in vsmd1 inner container); Please keep it running!
+(TODO: run vsmd in background as a daemon controlled by systemd in vsmd1 inner container) )

-3.) run ./mynemo-docker-dind --nemo-get-filename-of-certfile # get location of HTTPS cert file (accessible as root)
+3.) (in other terminal:) run ./mynemo-docker-dind --nemo-get-filename-of-certfile # get location of HTTPS cert file (accessible as root, to be imported into your web browser)

+4.) access localhost port 443 via your web browser, with the HTTPS certfile from 3. installed (if you need to re-install a new version of this HTTPS certificate, do not forget to retract the previous version)

 ...